yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 A long double type can vary in size, it can occupy 8,12 or 16 bytes of memory.

 ### bool:
-Represents a Boolean value which is either true or false, it occupies 1 byte. <br />
+Represents a Boolean value which is either true or false, it occupies 1 byte.

 The sizes of these data types can differ depending on the compiler.
 This program shows code that prints the size of each data type using sizeof operator, allowing users to see the actual sizes of the various data types.